aws/aws-cdk/packages/@aws-cdk/aws-route53-patterns/README.md

 region.
 If you use an existing certificate, the AWS region of the certificate must be in US East (N. Virginia).

-You cannot migrate an existing certificate in ACM from one AWS Region to another.
-To associate an ACM Certificate with a CloudFront distribution, you must create a certificate in the US East (N. Virginia)region.
-[Read more](https://aws.amazon.com/premiumsupport/knowledge-center/migrate-ssl-cert-us-east/) about how to create a certificate.

 The following example creates an HTTPS redirect from `foo.example.com` to `bar.example.com` As an existing certificate is not provided, one will be created in `us-east-1` by the CDK.